yellowth/tiktok_tech_immersion_2023/README.md

 ```bash
 curl 'localhost:8080/api/pull?chat=alex:ben&cursor=0&limit=10&reverse=false'
 ```
-** cursor is the earliest epoch to retrieve messages, 0 by default
+** cursor is the earliest epoch to retrieve messages by time

-** limit is the max number of messages to retrieve, 10 by default
+** limit is the max number of messages to retrieve

 ** reverse decides whether messages are sorted in ascending order (earliest first)